Standard Errors for Calibrated Parameters: Testing

-\item The above test procedure is generally conservative from a minimax perspective, i.e., the size may be strictly smaller than $\alpha$ for all covariance matrices $V$ of the moments.
+\item The test procedure in \cref{thm:test} is generally conservative from a minimax perspective, i.e., the size may be strictly smaller than $\alpha$ for all covariance matrices $V$ of the moments.
 The reason is that the proof of \cref{thm:test} relies on a tail probability bound for quadratic forms of Gaussian random vectors \citep{Szekely2003}.
 This bound is attained when $V$ has rank 1, but the positive semidefinite maximum \eqref{eqn:max_semidef} need not be attained at a rank-1 matrix, to our knowledge.
-It is an interesting topic for future research to devise a test that has a formal minimax optimality property given the limited knowledge of $V$.\footnote{An alternative valid test rejects whenever $\inf_V nr(\hat{\theta})'(\lambda'(G'WG)^{-1}G'WVWG(G'WG)^{-1}\lambda)^{-1}r(\hat{\theta})$ exceeds the $1-\alpha$ quantile of a chi-squared distribution with $m$ degrees of freedom (this approach was suggested to us by Bo Honor\'{e}).
-That is, we search over $V$ for the smallest conventional Wald test statistic.
-Unfortunately, this optimization problem appears to be numerically challenging unless $p$ is small.}
+It is an interesting topic for future research to devise a test that has a formal minimax optimality property given the limited knowledge of $V$.